robertoalyssom/user-registration/README.md

 ## Overview

-This repository contains the source code for a user registration system that leverages modern web development tools and best practices.
-Its primary aim is to improve the development of applications using React, by providing hands-on experience with Vite, implementing ESLint for code quality, and managing dependencies like Axios for API interactions.
+This project is a full-stack Contact Management application built with React and Vite.
+It allows users to securely sign up, log in, and manage a personal list of contacts.
+The application demonstrates a complete user authentication flow using JWT and full CRUD (Create, Read, Update, Delete) functionality for contacts.

 The application includes:

+- A **Registration** page (`Sigup`) for new users to sign up.
-- A **Home** page (see `src/pages/Home/index.jsx`) which serves as an entry point for users.
+- A **Login** page for existing users to authenticate.
-- An intuitive user interface designed to simplify user registration.
-- Lightweight configuration to speed up both development and production builds.
+- **Home** page displays a list of all registered users and allows the logged-in user to delete their own account.
+- Global state management for user authentication using React Context.
+- Authenticated API requests using Axios interceptors to automatically include the JWT.

 ## Features

 - **User Registration:** A simple and clean interface for user sign-up.
+- **Authentication:** Secure user login and logout functionality using JSON Web Tokens (JWT).
+- **User Management:** After logging in, users can view a list of all users and have the option to delete their own account.
+- **Authenticated API Integration:** Uses Axios with interceptors to automatically attach the authentication token to protected API requests.
-- **Modern Tooling:** Built with Vite for fast development and efficient production builds.
+- **Modern Tooling:** Built with Vite for a fast development server and efficient production builds.
-- **React Powered:** Utilizes the latest React features ensuring a modular and maintainable codebase.
-- **API Integration:** Uses Axios to handle asynchronous HTTP requests.
+- **Declarative Routing:** Utilizes React Router DOM to manage application routes.
-- **Code Quality:** Integrated ESLint configurations to enforce coding standards and prevent common pitfalls.
+- **Code Quality:** Integrated ESLint to enforce coding standards and prevent common errors.

 ## Technologies Used

 - **[React](https://reactjs.org/)** (v19.0.0): Frontend library for building user interfaces.
 - **[Vite](https://vitejs.dev/)** (v6.1.0): Fast build tool and development server.
 - **[Axios](https://axios-http.com/):** Promise-based HTTP client for interacting with backend APIs.
+- **[React Router DOM](https://reactrouter.com/):** For handling routing within the application.
 - **[ESLint](https://eslint.org/):** Pluggable linting utility to help keep code clean and consistent.

 ## Installation